Carole and Marcus Weinstein Learning Center Displays

 Organized by the Virginia Department of Historic Resources, this exhibition focuses on the Algonquin Indian settlement that was the center of power for the Powhatan paramount chiefdom when the English established James Fort in 1607 and discusses archaeological discoveries from the last decade.

-On September 17, 1997, the Virginia Historical Society unveiled The War Horse, a memorial to the horses and mules killed during the Civil War, designed by Tessa Pullan of Rutland, England, and given to the historical society by Paul Mellon of Upperville, VA.
-Mounted on a six-foot base, the life-size bronze sculpture is on display at the Boulevard entrance to the Virginia Museum of History & Culture.
+On September 17, 1997, the Virginia Historical Society unveiled The War Horse, a memorial to the horses and mules killed during the Civil War, designed by Tessa Pullan of Rutland, England, and given to the historical society by Paul Mellon of Upperville, Virginia.
+The life-size bronze sculpture is on display at the South entrance to the Virginia Museum of History & Culture.

 Robins Family Forum

 Virginia Voices is the first state-specific, crowdsourced film of its kind.
 For more than a year the Virginia Historical Society collected stories from people in more than fifty locations across the commonwealth.
 The resulting film is a snapshot of Virginia as told by the people who live and work here.